jyhong836/jyhong.gitlab.io/content/publication/fade2021kdd/index.md

 ---
-title: "Federated Adversarial Debiasing for Fair and Trasnferable Representations"
+title: "Federated Adversarial Debiasing for Fair and Transferable Representations"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here